rstacruz/remount/docs/builds.md

 ## Using in browser

 When used like so, Remount will be available as `window.Remount`.
+Great for using in JSFiddle/Codepen.

 ```js
 <script src='https://cdn.jsdelivr.net/npm/remount'></script>